 Minimum duration: one year full-time / two years part-time.

-The Master of Arts in Industrial Design is awarded to students who have completed the prescribed module successfully.
+AD2.6.9.7 Award of degree The Master of Arts in Industrial Design is awarded to students who have completed the prescribed module successfully.

-AD2.5.10 MA (VISUAL ART)
+AD2.6.10 MA (VISUAL ART)